Contd. is short for continued, and it’s used in a screenplay to separate sections of the script.

 The use of Contd. in screenwriting is often overlooked by new writers.

-He comes up to his front door, but instead of opening it, he pauses for a moment and looks at his house with a kind of sad longing on his face
+He comes up to his front door, but instead of opening it, he pauses and looks at his house with a kind of sad longing on his face.

 What Does Continuous Mean In A Script?